Council of Graduate Student Representatives

 While the particular implementation of these goals is left up to our Representatives, the following should be organized every year:

 The seminar is a place where one can present one's mathematical interests to the rest of the graduate students.
 The department happily supports this enterprise and typically is willing to provide funds for refreshments, thus strengthening the important math-food connection.
-The seminar meets on Fridays, 2:00 - 3:30 pm in Goldsmith 300, and the schedule of talks can be found here.
+View the schedule of talks.

 At the beginning of each semester, there is a panel discussion in which older grad students impart their wisdom to younger grad students.
 Topics include: choosing an advisor, teaching, doing research, giving seminar and colloquium talks, writing dissertations, applying for jobs, and work-life balance.